B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/CreateSchemaStructure.rst

 Troubleshooting
 ---------------

-If you encounter issues while using the `CreateSchemaStructure` module, consider the following troubleshooting steps:
+If you encounter issues while using the `CreateSchemaStructure` module, consider the following troubleshooting tips:

-- Verify that the paths to the schema, output, and recommendations directories are correct.
+- Verify that the paths to the schema, output directory, and file with recommendations are valid.
 - Check the output directory for any error logs or messages.
-- Check if the dependencies versions are all compatible.
+- Check if the versions fo the dependencies used by the module are all compatible.
 - Increase the number of CPUs using the `-c` or `--cpu` option if the process is slow.